alonsoir/terraform-on-aws-repo/README.md

 ```
 1) AWS Access keys + secret keys (un-secure way)
 2) Create an IAM Role with AmazonS3FullAccess Policy. (more secure way) --> I did this.
-3) Clone this repo, then, in the project folder, run the next two commands, terraform init, terraform apply.
+3) Clone this repo, then, in the project folder, run the next commands,

+terraform init, terraform plan -out tf-deployS3 terraform apply -out tf-deployS3
 ```

 ```